 Let’s talk about gear for a moment.
 For best results, I recommend a DSLR and a high-end zoom lens.
 There is not way around it, if you want professional quality results, you need to use professional quality gear.
 While your iPhone is a really good landscape camera, it blows when it comes to shooting Yellowstone wildlife.

 I shoot with a Canon EOS 7D MkII (my new baby!).
 It has three custom modes, one of which I have set for shooting wildlife.
-I rented a Canon EF 100-400 professional grade lens.
+I rented a Canon EF 100-400 professional-grade lens.
 I have rented this lens before and I know it is a solid performer for Yellowstone wildlife shots.
-The link is for the updated version… That’s the lens which is on my “to get” list.
+The link is for the updated version… That’s the lens that is on my “to get” list.

 While the lens is light enough for hand-held shots, I also take a Manfrotto monopod to allow me to get a steadier shot.
 I keep a spare memory card on my sling and a spare battery in the truck.

 I used to keep a digital wallet with me to be able to dump memory cards if I ran into something really cool, but with my new camera, I have slots for two memory cards.
 Now, I use a 128 GB card as my in-camera back up and two 64 GB cards to shoot with.

 Even with a 20-megapixel camera shooting nothing but RAW images, I have never filled a 64 GB card in one day of shooting and it was not until my fifth week of shooting that I filled the 128 GB back-up card.